R31Z/JS-questions-and-answers/Questions and Answers.md

 indexOf() method returns the index within the calling String object of the first occurrence of the specified value, or −1 if not found.
 ## 46. Which built-in method returns the length of the string?
 length() method returns the length of the string.
+## 47. Which built-in method removes the last element from an array and returns that element?